Joy-less/Holo/README.md

 - `folder_names_recursive(path:Str):Table` - returns a table of folder names, including folders in nested folders
 - `delete(path:Str):Bool` - deletes the folder
 - `exists(path:Str):Bool` - returns true if the folder exists
+- `copy(from:Str, to:Str):null` - recursively copies the folder from the source to the destination
+- `move(from:Str, to:Str):null` - recursively moves the folder from the source to the destination

 #### Path